NastaranT/rhodium-swmm/README.md

 ## Reproduce the stylized problem and use Rhodium_SWMM for your data
-Please use README.md in example_module to run Rhodium_SWMM example analysis and see recommendations for applying to your data.
+Please see `README.md` in `/example/example_module/` to run Rhodium_SWMM example analysis and see recommendations for applying to your data.